AtieDag/atiedag.github.io/_posts/2018-02-15-Play-with-Selenium Part 1.md

 driver.get(address)
 ```

-There's also one important future, selenium supports "loading time" and can wait until a page/element is loaded.
+There's also one crucial future, selenium supports "loading time" and can wait until a page/element is loaded.
 Here we select a waiting time of two seconds.

 ```python
 # WebDriverWait with 2 sec delay
 wait = WebDriverWait(driver, 2)
 ```

-To test this feature we will be trying to click on a bottom that exist and one that doesn’t.
+To test this feature, we will be trying to click on a bottom that exists and one that doesn’t.
 We will notice that the one that doesn’t exist will return a timeout exception.

 ```python